-Tell me about agricultural shows in your part of the world.
-What are your favourite aspects of the show?
+Tell me, do you have an agricultural show in your part of the world?
+What's your favourite attraction at the show?

 Cooking and writing have been a lifelong passion.